rybortega/METAAndroid2022_Twitter-06/README.md

 * [ ] User sees an **indeterminate progress indicator** when any background or network task is happening (this did not end up working but I and multiple TAs spent a lot of time on it, which caused me to miss out on other stretch stories)
 * [ ] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
 * [ ] User can click on a tweet to be taken to a "detail view" of that tweet
+* [ ] User can **open the twitter app offline and see last loaded tweets**.
+Persisted in SQLite tweets are refreshed on every application launch.
+While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.

 ## Video Walkthrough